-A renowned Australian printmaker, Raymond grew up on the Mornington Peninsula and now resides in Queenstown in Tasmania.
+A renowned Australian printmaker, Raymond grew up in Bonbeach and now resides in Queenstown in Tasmania.
 His etching Elsewhere World – Expanded Field Panorama 2017 was purchased by the Friends of MPRG from the 2018 National Works on Paper and features on the cover of the collection publication.
 Discover more about this monumental etching and why Raymond is pleased it has found a home in the MPRG Collection.

 Jess is a New York-based contemporary artist who works in drawing, installation, animation and virtual reality.
 Her drawings depict alternative realms while her collaborations with VR animators adapt these worlds into video animations and virtual reality.
 In 2014, Jess was the winner of major acquisitive award in MPRG’s National Works on Paper with Mysteria Mystica Maxim.
 Jess will be joining us from New York.

 Cameron Robbins is a leading Australian artist based in Castlemaine, Victoria.
 His work is based on interaction with natural forces and the elements.
 Cameron engineers and constructs mechanical devices that harness and translate these elements into visual compositions.
 Find out more about his residency at Police Point and how he translates mark making using wind machines, box kites and fermented wine.
 In 2018 he created a site-specific wind drawing as part of a public program for the National Works on Paper that he later donated to the MRPG Collection.
 Discover more about Cameron’s unique and fascinating practice.